vmware-archive/thrust/README.md

 * Adds support for non-standard app names defined in your XCode project.
 These are determined by looking for the first ".app" file it can find in the build folder and basing the name off that file.

-* Adds support for disabling incrementing the build number during a testflight deploy.
+* Adds support for disabling incrementing the build number during a TestFlight deploy.
 This is via the 'increments_build_number' configuration setting under a distribution in your thrust.yml.

 # Upgrading

-Periodically new thrust versions will require changes to your thrust.yml configuration.
-Look in the ***upgrading instructions*** section below for a list of versions and how the configuration has changed.
-If you need to upgrade multiple versions, you may want to just re-create it from the example.yml.
+Periodically new thrust versions will require changes to your `thrust.yml` configuration.
+Look in the ***Upgrading Instructions*** section below for guidance on how to upgrade from the previous version.
+If you need to upgrade multiple versions, you may want to just re-create your configuration from the `example.yml`.

 Once you upgrade make sure to add/update the 'thrust_version' key in the configuration to the new version.